Tej47/Personalized-Content-Dashboard/README.md

 The feed switches to filtered results

-Shuffle is disabled to maintain result relevance

-Clearing the search query restores the default shuffled feed.
+Clearing the search query restores the default feed.

 4️⃣ Content Personalization (Preferences)